appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

         }
     ]
     ```
+    *  Set the value property in the property pane to `username`.
 3. Drag a Button widget onto the canvas, name it _btn\_SendNotification_, and set the label as _Send Notification_
 4. Under **Editor** > **Queries**, click **New query/API**.

    <br/> <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>
     <iframe src="https://demo.arcade.software/ZPYyhcNQL9EhIOmCvatB?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style={{ position: "absolute", top: "0", left: "0", width: "100%", height: "100%", colorScheme: "light" }} title="Appsmith | Connect Data">
     </iframe>
     </div><br/><br/>

 5. In the _Create new query/API_, click **Workflows Query**, and name it as _triggerWorkflowRun_.
 6. Add the below details to configure the workflow query:
     * **Workflow name** - The workflow name dropdown has all the available workflows in your workspace.
 Select **My_First_Workflow**.